cdeccio/byu-cs460-f2024/05-hw-network-layer/README.md

-Because of the current configuration, you will only see five terminals show up, one associated with each of hosts `a`, `c`, and `e`, and one associated with each of routers `r1` and `r2` (you can change this with the `--terminal` option).
+Because of the current configuration, you will only see five terminals show up, one associated with each of hosts `a`, `c`, and `e`, and one associated with each of routers `r1` and `r2`.
+You can change this with the `--terminal` option.

 ## Exercises

- 1. Run the following commands on host `a` to show its network interface configuration, IP forwarding table, and ARP table:
+Run the following commands on host `a` to show its network interface configuration, IP forwarding table, and ARP table:

     ```bash
     a$ ip addr 2> /dev/null